 This means that on any given cruise ship, if you’re one of the people in the know (or you know someone that is), you can find some very quirky shaped or designed cabins.
 Sometimes the cruise lines will advertise this fact, sometimes they won’t.
 We’ll try to cover a few of the more common ones here…

 Believe it or not, it’s possible to get an inside cabin with a view!
-If you book a cruise on one of Royal Caribbeanaufrcqfdvuwfctvcesxrbaqcucvzczr’s larger ships (Voyager class or above), the ships will have what’s known as the Royal Promenade.
+If you book a cruise on one of Royal Caribbean’s larger ships (Voyager class or above), the ships will have what’s known as the Royal Promenade.

 This is a giant walkway in the centre of the ship three or four storeys high.
 On the bottom level (the promenade) you’ll find shops, restaurants, bars and the occasional parade as well as live music and other entertainment.

-This is where it gets good though: on the higher levels, instead of just having blank walls (backing onto inside cabins), Royal Caribbean have added windows to all the cabins so you can overlook the promenade and people-watch to your heart’s content.
+This is where it gets good though: on the higher levels, instead of just having blank walls (backing onto inside cabins), Royal Caribbeanbwqceatyfutcrtwzcfbcsquxttzabyzuyq have added windows to all the cabins so you can overlook the promenade and people-watch to your heart’s content.